LMG, LLC: Founder

-Les M. Goldberg is the Chief Executive Officer, President, and Founder of LMG, LLC, and serves as Chairman of Entertainment Technology Partners.
+Les M. Goldberg is the chief executive officer, president, and founder of LMG, LLC, and serves as chairman of Entertainment Technology Partners.
 He established the company at age 17 and has authored several books on leadership and business in the live events industry.

 Goldberg was recognized as one of Orlando Business Journal’s Top 40 Under 40 honorees in both 1998 and 2005.

 Brands

-LMG offers full-service video, audio, and lighting capabilities throughout the United States for corporate meetings, trade shows, live broadcasts, and specialty events.
+LMG offers full-service video, audio, and lighting throughout the United States for corporate meetings, trade shows, live broadcasts, and specialty events.

 LMG Touring & Entertainment provides integrated audio, video, lighting, and satellite web streaming for concert tours.

 LMG Systems Innovation provides consultation, design, and installation of permanent audiovisual solutions.

-LMG Venues provides audio, video, lighting, and LED capabilities in select convention centers and venues across the United States for corporate meetings, trade shows, live broadcasts, and specialty events.
+LMG Venues provides audio, video, lighting, and LED capabilities in convention centers and venues across the United States for corporate meetings, trade shows, live broadcasts, and specialty events.

-Awards

-LMG has received numerous industry awards recognizing excellence in event technology, staging, and production design.